pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

 **Useful `git` commands: `branch`, `switch`, `commit`, `push`, `merge`**

 0. To begin, create and add the Lab Template to your `main` branch in your `Lab10` folder
 1. In your GitHub repository, go to the `Issues` tab.
-Create an Issue **for each part** of this lab.
+Create an Issue **for each part** of this lab - you may do this all at once or as you start each part.
 2. Through this lab, you will create **one** branch **for each** issue.
 3. Merge the branch with the `main` branch as your **complete each part**.
 You may then mark your issue as complete.
 4. If you make **adjustments after merging** you need to create an Issue describing what needs correcting, then resolve the issue.